 Try not to get down about falling behind, and instead work toward trying to learn more about money and where you can save.
 These are great tools to start with, but keep in mind, the ultimate answer for how much to save monthly comes down to how much you’re taking home, what your expenses are, and how much, if anything, you’re paying toward debt.

 Your Retirement Account

 Saving for retirement is something a lot of young people don’t think about since it seems so far away and insignificant at the moment.
 But, the sooner you start saving for retirement, the better off you’ll be down the line.
-The earlier you get started, the longer your money will have to grow.

 What if I can’t save 20% of my paycheck?